BobbyGerace/gym/syntax.md

 ---
 ```

+Front matter keys are arbitrary and are for your own use.
+The only special key is `name`, which may be used by `gym workout history` to filter workouts to a specific name.

 ## Exercises

 Exercises are defined by a line starting with a `#` followed by the exercise name.
 The exercise name is case-insensitive and may contain spaces.
 Below the exercise is a list of sets.